OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/External_Tools_-_Administration.md

 ## GoToTraining

-Activation and configuration if license available
+Activation and configuration if license available.

 ## vitero {: #vitero}